unibo-dtm-se-2425-Wasted/report/sections/06-release/index.md

 ---

-# Creating a New Version
+# Creating a new version

 1. **Update the version** in `pyproject.toml` or `setup.py`.